Does Georgetown College have an intercollegiate riding team (IHSA)?

 Is there a minium GPA to be on the team?

 Yes, like most sports, students must prove that they are committed to their studies to stay active on the team.
 A semester GPA of at least a 2.0 is required.

 How far is the barn from Georgetown’s campus?

-Our team practices at a barn about 15 minutes away from campus.
+Our team practices at Scheffelridge Farm, a facility located 15 minutes away from campus.